bluewin4/angleNdevil/README.md

 </div>

 # Discord Bot Overview
+Discord Bot Overview
 This repository also includes a Discord bot that can coach conversation based on a specified personality.
-The bot uses a Large Language Model to generate creative and high-quality responses with advanced filtering techniques, avoiding repetition and better interacting with users by considering the configured personality and the recent conversation context.
+The bot uses a Large Language Model and the v1/chat/completions endpoint to generate creative and high-quality responses with advanced filtering techniques, avoiding repetition and better interacting with users by considering the configured personality and the recent conversation context.
-# Usage
+Usage
 Please see [USAGE.md](https://github.com/irgolic/AutoPR/blob/main/USAGE.md) for more information on using the AutoPR tool or the Discord bot.

 If you'd like to try out GPT-4 AutoPR or the Discord bot, you can make an issue in this repository, and I'll run it manually.